-Renew domains with Cloudflare Registrar · Cloudflare Registrar docs
+Renew domains with Cloudflare Registrar

 - From Overview, scroll down to Domain Registration and select Manage domain.

-- In Registration, make sure the toggle in Auto Renew is set to On.
+- Find the domain you want to set up and make sure the Auto Renew toggle is enabled.

 Cloudflare renews these domains automatically 30 days before their expiration date.
 You can also manually renew a domain at any time.